 The ISO proposes a Transitional Committee that would be formed by a resolution of the ISO Board, as allowed under existing ISO bylaws.
-This allows implementation of the resolution and work of the committee to begin quickly and in a capacity to inform the Board and management as the ISO works on EIM implementation and market simulation throughout 2014.
+This allows implementation of the resolution and work of the committee to begin quickly and in a capacity to inform the Board and management as the ISO works on the final aspects of EIM implementation in the latter half of 2014 and in the early stages of operation thereafter.
 In addition, this structure enables work on the design of a proposal for an independent EIM governing structure to begin quickly.